tpietruszka/hyperspace_explorer/README.md

 and a `Run` config it can be executed, and should return a quality metric.
 Each `Scenario` is a class, inheriting from `scenario_base.Scenario`.
 Its `.single_run()` method typically contains dataset construction, model construction, model training and evaluation.
+- `Study` - a project in which we define one or more `Scenarios` to study solutions for, with a shared codebase, database, and virtual environment.
+Corresponds to a Python package, which has a dependency on `hyperspace_explorer` and includes a `scenarios` module.

 ## Setup
 ### Installation